fable-compiler/Fable.Python/docs-src/your-fable-project/testing.md

     )
 )
 ```

 See Jester documentation to more informations : [https://shmew.github.io/Fable.Jester/](https://shmew.github.io/Fable.Jester/)

 ## Run

-Before running the tests, you have to convert your project to JS, but you don't need to bundle with Webpack, because test runners generally prefer to have small files rather than a single big file.
-So we only need to run the Fable compiler and put the generated code in an output dir.
+Before running the tests, you have to convert your project to Python, but you don't need to bundle with Webpack, because
+test runners generally prefer to have small files rather than a single big file.
+So we only need to run the Fable
+compiler and put the generated code in an output dir.

 ```sh
   dotnet fable src -o output
 ```

 You should config Jest with a config file `jest.config.js` :

 ```js
 module.exports = {
   moduleFileExtensions: ['js'],